jeremytammik/tbc/a/2038_highlight_link.md

 How do you solve this in the UI?

 So, the API does not directly support changing the duct length.
-One workaround is to delete the existing one and create a new duct with a new length, then update the neighboring duct length according to that:
+One workaround is to delete the existing one and create a new duct with a new length, then update the neighbouring duct length according to that:

 <pre><code class="language-cs">  UIDocument uiDoc = commandData.Application.ActiveUIDocument;
   Document doc = uiDoc.Document;